jason-allen-oneal/dmgpt5e/README.md

-# DMGPT5e - D&D 5e Character Creation Assistant
+# DMGPT5e - D&D 5e AI Assistant

-A Next.js application that uses AI to guide users through D&D 5e character creation, with a comprehensive vector store of D&D rules and content for accurate, contextual responses.
+A Next.js application that uses AI to assist with all aspects of D&D 5e gameplay, from character creation to rule lookups, with a comprehensive vector store of D&D rules and content for accurate, contextual responses.

 ## 🎲 Features

-- **AI-Powered Character Creation**: Guided conversation with an LLM to create D&D 5e characters
+- **AI-Powered D&D Assistant**: Get help with character creation, rule questions, spell lookups, and more
-- **Comprehensive D&D Knowledge Base**: Vector store containing all D&D 5e rules, spells, classes, races, and more
+- **Comprehensive D&D Knowledge Base**: Vector store containing all D&D 5e rules, spells, classes, races, monsters, and more
-- **Real-time Chat Interface**: Interactive character creation with streaming responses
+- **Real-time Chat Interface**: Interactive conversations with streaming responses
-- **User Authentication**: Secure login and character management
+- **User Authentication**: Secure login and data management
 - **Campaign Management**: Create and join D&D campaigns
 - **Character Storage**: Save and manage multiple characters
+- **Rule Lookups**: Quick access to D&D 5e rules and mechanics

 ## 🏗️ Architecture